roy-eugene049/roy-eugene049/README.md

 Software Engineer | AI Enthusiast | Cloud Engineer
 --------------------------------------------------

-Front-end developer with a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.
+Full-stack Engineer with a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [roy.eugenes000@gmail.com](mailto:roy.eugenes000@gmail.com)